 Automation results in improved production and cost savings.
 Automation has grown so embedded in agile software development so that it’s impossible to imagine one without the other.

-We discussed the primary reasons why automation is necessary for agile testing methodology:
+In addition, we discussed the primary reasons why automation is necessary for agile testing methodology:

 The shortest development cycle is the primary reason that requires automation in agile testing.
 Agile Scrum teams have few weeks to understand the requirements, modify the code, and test the revised code.
 If we perform all the testing manually, the time needed would force scrum masters to exceed the time spent on development.
 As a result, we will have to rush the testing process hence results in reducing the overall quality.